y5nw/minetest/doc/lua_api.md

 ### Methods
 * `get_id()`: get the numeric ID of the job.
-* `replace(func, callback, ...)`:
-    * Try to cancel the job, and queue a new job regardless of whether the previous job was cancelled.
-    * Returns
-        * Whether the previous job was cancelled and
-        * The `AsyncJob` reference to the new job.
 * `cancel()`: try to cancel the job
     * Returns whether the job was cancelled.